Artist: Dian Carlo; Clelia Scala

-Established in 2012, Critical Mass: A Centre for Contemporary Art is an incorporated, non-profit arts organization.
-We are a group of curators, artists and art supporters dedicated to bringing cutting-edge contemporary art experiences to residents of Northumberland County.
-Founding Board members were Aurelie Collings, Liz Parkinson, Fiona Crangle and Sarah Jacob.
+Critical Mass: A Centre for Contemporary Art was founded in 2012, by Aurelie Collings, Liz Parkinson, Fiona Crangle and Sarah Jacob.
+Together they gathered a group of curators, artists and art supporters dedicated to bringing cutting-edge contemporary art experiences to the residents of Port Hope.